Family camping essentials

 Being out camping means being in the sunshine.
 Most tents have UV and SPF coating to help prevent the harmful UV rays from penetrating your makeshift home, but they can’t protect you if you have to step outside, say, to gather kindling.
 Sunburns are painful and take some time to heal, so always take along some sunscreen just in case.
 Remember that even if the skies are cloudy, overcast, or raining, you can still get a sunburn.

 One of the common fears and barriers to camping is being afraid of the few times when it’s time to ‘go’.
-Try to address this as early and easily as possible.
+Try to address this as early and as easily as possible.
 If you’re at camping grounds, explain where it is located and the protocol for when to go and who should accompany them.
-If you’re out in the wild, set up a toilet station with adequate privacy, perhaps even explain how to use it if it is their first time camping.
+If you’re out in the wild, set up a portable toilet station with adequate privacy, perhaps even explain how to use it if it is their first time camping.
+Here is a collection of the best portable toilets suggested by Toilet Planner.

 Accidents happen, but having a first aid kit can quickly rescue the situation.
 Along with your typical first aid supplies such as bandages and antiseptic, you’ll also want to bring along aloe vera for sunburns, and various supplies for bugs or poisonous plants, such as poison ivy.